 My husband listened to everything, asked some questions, nodded a few times, and said, “I think you should be a pastor who counsels.
 Congratulations!
 You have direction.”
 Sometimes, my husband has a really unique gift of summing up everything the Spirit has been telling me for the last year.

 Well… that was a few weeks ago, and as of today, the group has been added to the care ministry roster.
-We’re stepping forward under the name Out of the Darkness, in mind of Ephesians 5:13.
+We’re stepping forward under the name Darkness Into Light, in mind of Ephesians 5:13.
 With fear and trembling, along with the most certainty and confidence I've ever felt, I’m walking in this direction, and God still hasn’t said, “Stop.”

 And we’re not alone.
 We don’t have to be all of the other things--God has shown me that, more than ever this week.
 He is raising up other people.
 He is building a community of support.
 The church can focus on being the Church.
 We can “give our attention to prayer and the ministry of the Word” (Acts 6:4).
 And it is well with my soul.